-- they provide that special meetings of stockholders may be called only by the board of directors, President or our Chairman of the Board of Directors, or at the request in writing by stockholders of record owning at least fifty (50%) percent of the issued and outstanding voting shares of common stock; - they do not include a provision for cumulative voting in the election of directors.
+• they provide that special meetings of stockholders may be called only by the board of directors, President or our Chairman of the Board of Directors, or at the request in writing by stockholders of record owning at least fifty (50%) percent of the issued and outstanding voting shares of common stock;

+- they do not include a provision for cumulative voting in the election of directors.
 Under cumulative voting, a minority stockholder holding a sufficient number of shares may be able to ensure the election of one or more directors.
-The absence of cumulative voting may have the effect of limiting the ability of minority stockholders to effect changes in our board of directors; and - they allow us to issue, without stockholder approval, up to 10,000,000 shares of preferred stock that could adversely affect the rights and powers of the holders of our common stock.
+The absence of cumulative voting may have the effect of limiting the ability of minority stockholders to effect changes in our board of directors; and - they allow us to issue, without stockholder approval, up to 10,000,000 shares of preferred stock (of which up to 8,400,000 shares remain available for issuance) that could adversely affect the rights and powers of the holders of our common stock.